dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **Error Responses**

+The AS MAY respond with one of the following errors defined in {{ErrorMessages}}:

     TBD

 # Error Messages {#ErrorMessages}

+    \[Editor: return "wait" time in completion response when AS wants Client to wait before retying a completion request.
+    The Client MUST generate a fresh completion token when retrying the completion request.
+    ]

+    TBD

 # AS Initiated Sequence

-\[Editor: this is a straw man on how to support AS Initiated authentication, JIT provisioning, and authorization]
+\[Editor: this is a straw man on how to support AS initiated: authentication; just-in-time (JIT) provisioning; and authorization]

-There are a number of user experiences where the User starts at the AS, and then is redirected to the Client.
-The Client MUST be a Registered Client. , which MUST be a Registered Client.
+There are a number of use cases where the User starts at the AS, and then based on User input, the AS redirects to a Client, and the User would like to then utilize the Client.

 1. The User is at the AS and wants to use the Client.